sabel83/mpllibs/libs/metamonad/doc/monoid.md

 * `mappend<X, mappend<Y, Z>>` is equivalent to `mappend<mappend<X, Y>, Z>`
 * `mconcat<L>` is equivalent to `boost::mpl::reverse_fold<L, mempty, mappend>`

+Due to the way Metamonad [handles versioning](versioning.html), the `monoid` template class has to be specialised in the `mpllibs::metamonad::v1` namespace.

 ## Header

 ```cpp